|#1||50% matched deposit up to USD $5,000||

 Sport competitions, bonuses, promotions and more

-Within each sports app, customers can also access all available specials and promotions on offer, and check out the bonuses which they might be eligible for.
+Within each bookmaker app, customers can also access all available betting specials and promotions on offer, and check out the bonuses which they might be eligible for.
 If there are any free competitions being marketed, such as tipping comps, you can navigate to those challenges through the app.

 Live chat is always an available feature if you have any queries you want answered.
 There is also information about other ways to get in contact with the support team, such as via email and direct calls.
 Frequently asked question pages are also typically available to browse through.